 Compatibility and RTMP

 This article is focused on compatibility.
-Specifically, we’re going to look at compatibility of different broadcast video software with various streaming platforms.
+Specifically, we’re going to look at the compatibility of different broadcast video software with various streaming platforms.

 To be widely compatible with video streaming platforms, an encoder must be able to put out a stream in the RTMP format.
 RTMP stands for Real-Time Messaging Protocol.
 Originally released by Macromedia, RTMP was the standard for delivering live streams to viewers for the early years of online video streaming.

-However, this required users install the Flash player plugin, which was plagued by security problems for many years.
+However, these required users to install the Flash player plugin, which was plagued by security problems for many years.
 Finally, the situation began to shift in 2010, when Apple depreciated Flash support and began moving towards a different solution called HLS.
 HLS remains the dominant streaming video format in 2018 and 2019.

 This is all background information.
 Today, RTMP is still in widespread use for one purpose: delivering a live stream to a streaming platform for ingestion.
 In fact, it’s the de-facto standard.
 If you want to be compatible with every live streaming platform (event Facebook Live), you need to stream using RTMP.